 Q. When does the IDFPR renewal site open?

-A. The IDFPR renewal site is open now for broker renewal.
-You should have received an email from IDFPR with your unique pin number.
-If you did not get one you can also access your renewal with your social security number and date of birth.
+A. The IDFPR renewal site will open in early 2019 for managing broker renewal.
+You will receive an email from IDFPR with your unique pin number.
+You may also access your renewal with your social security number and date of birth.